9,100+

 May 2024 – September 2024

 AHAH is responding to severe flooding in South Brazil, marking our first relief effort in the country.
 The floods severely affected Rio Grande do Sul, displacing nearly 600,000 people and damaging critical infrastructure.
-We aim to provide immediate relief assisting with mud removal and cleanup, and collaborate with local organizations for effective volunteer coordination and essential supplies distribution.
+We are providing immediate relief assisting with mud removal and cleanup, and collaborating with local organizations for effective volunteer coordination and essential supplies distribution.

 Our Work

 All Hands and Hearts (AHAH) acted swiftly in response to the devastating flooding in South Brazil.
 Our Disaster Assistance Response Team (DART) was on the ground within a week, marking our first relief effort in the country.
-AHAH aims to provide immediate relief to individuals and families grappling with the flood’s aftermath, but with water levels yet to stabilize, the damage is still expected to exacerbate.
-Our team is taking immediate action to assist with the extensive need for mud removal and other cleanup efforts.
-In collaboration with local organizations, we aim to maximize our impact in the region and support volunteer coordination and distribution activities to ensure efficient, effective relief efforts.
+AHAH provided relief to individuals and families grappling with the flood’s aftermath, taking immediate action to assist with the extensive need for mud removal and other cleanup efforts.
+Today, we are maximizing our impact in the region in collaboration with local organizations by supporting volunteer coordination, meal preparation and building activities to ensure efficient, community-driven relief efforts.

 Current Activities